 I was in the Photo Shop @ Beale three different times, in 1971 Nov when I returned from Vietnam I was @ Beale and TDY to Det1 in Okinawa.
 After a year @ Beale I went to England for two years then back to Beale from 1974 to 1978, next to Rein Main Germany for 3 years, back to Beale from 1981 to 1988 when I retired.
 I worked on all of the Cameras on the aircraft but my favorite was the OBC (nose camera).
 I met a bunch of great people while @ Beale and Det1 (nine TDY's to Det1.
 Love the SR-71 and U-2.

 The SR-71 information is declassified, period.
 Also, NONE of them are flyable.
 They are all in exhibits /museums, etc. We put on symposiums several times a year where the audience can ask anything they want to know, to a panel made up of pilot /s, RSO /s, maintenance, PSD, tech-reps,etc. All questions are welcome, and usually, all are answered completely.
 Try to make one when and if there is one in your area of travel.

+This was the enemy big nightmare.
+It flew fast and loud.
+But was a nightmare to land.
+To swing the SR-71, so was not allowed to lift the nose above the horizon, then stalade one wing.
+Looking aerodynamics sr-71st one does not understand how his head almost could fly.
 I have simmulatr flown SR-71st It's not as fun to fly.
 Given what it could do.
 It's fun to look at but flying is a completely different thing.